January Gardening Tips & Jobs for Guernsey Gardeners

 Recycle your Christmas tree

-Either by shredding it for mulch or taking it to one of the States of Guernsey Christmas Tree recycling points.
+Either by shredding it for mulch or taking it to one of the States of Guernsey Christmas Tree recycling points – the nearest one to us is the Chouet Green Waste site.

 Clean pots and greenhouses ready for spring